ibm-cloud-docs/schematics/inventories.md

 Review the following limitations of dynamic inventories in {{site.data.keyword.bpshort}}:

-- You can choose only the [supported queries](#supported-queries) to select the target virtual server instances to include in your resource inventory.
+- You can choose among the [supported queries](#supported-queries) to select the target virtual server instances to include in your resource inventory.
 - {{site.data.keyword.bpshort}} retrieves the IP address of a target {{site.data.keyword.vsi_is_short}}s and adds the IP address to the resource inventory.
 Hostname cannot be added, if a public IP address is assigned to the target {{site.data.keyword.vsi_is_short}}, the public IP address is added to the resource inventory.
 If public IP address do not exists, the private IP address is added to the resource inventory.
 - All target hosts must be configured with the same public SSH key.
 When you use the static inventory file in your {{site.data.keyword.bpshort}} action, you can specify one SSH key to authenticate with all target hosts that are included in your resource inventory.
 The SSH key should contain `\n` at the end of the key details in case of command-line or API calls.
 For more information, about SSH keys, see [Adding an SSH key](/docs/ssh-keys?topic=ssh-keys-adding-an-ssh-key).